-Applications will be processed after the submission window closes, and are approved on a first-come, first-served basis until all available funds are committed.
+Applications will be processed and approved on a first-come, first-served basis until all available funds are committed.
 All who apply and meet the minimum eligibility criteria within the submission window will receive funding until funding is exhausted.
-For the first round of applications in 2020, $19 million is available for mobility projects and $1 million available for community transportation needs assessment projects.
+For the first round of applications in 2020, $21.15 million total is available for Mobility Projects and $1,150,000 million total is available for Community Transportation Needs Assessment projects.

 You can only apply as a lead applicant for one voucher application (this applies to both Mobility Projects and Community Transportation Needs Assessments).
 The one exception is if the project area you are applying for is entirely located in an unincorporated community (which means no city government represents the project area).
 In this case, you may apply as a lead for up to three projects as long as all of them are in unincorporated communities.

 The community transportation needs assessment voucher is a smaller funding amount that is intended to help applicants get ready to submit an application for a mobility project voucher.
 One of the application requirements for the mobility project voucher is submission of a community transportation needs assessment.
 If an applicant has not completed a needs assessment in their community, they can apply for the needs assessment voucher to fund the assessment effort.
-Once the assessment is complete, those applicants can apply in a subsequent funding window for the project voucher.
+Once the assessment is complete, those applicants can apply for the mobility project voucher.

+Yes.
 A community transportation needs assessment is a prerequisite for a mobility project.
 Applicants may apply for funding for both voucher types in the same program year if the projects will be conducted in different project areas.
-Awardees of grants for community transportation needs assessments may apply for a needs assessment and then use the needs assessment to meet criteria for a mobility project application in an overlapping project area as long as the needs assessment is complete before submitting the mobility project application.
+Additionally, awardees of grants for community transportation needs assessments may apply for a needs assessment and then use the needs assessment to meet criteria for a mobility project application in an overlapping project area as long as the needs assessment is complete before submitting the mobility project application.